Adrian-Moreira/PlanPals/front-end-android/planpals/README.md

   - Install the **Flutter** and **Dart** extensions from the VS Code Marketplace.
 - **Android Emulator or Device**: Ensure you have a working Android emulator or a physical device connected.

-### Steps 1: Move to directory
+### Step 1: Move to directory

     cd PlanPals/front-end-android/planpals

-### Steps 2.
+### Step 2.
 Install Flutter Dependencies

     flutter pub get

-### Steps 3.
+### Step 3.
 Set Up Android Device / Emulator

     - If you're using an emulator, make sure it's up and running.
-   - If using a physical device, ensure it is connected with USB debugging enabled.
+    - If using a physical device, make sure it's connected with USB debugging enabled.

-### Steps 4.
+### Step 4.
+Ensure the Server is Running

+    Make sure the backend server is running on your local machine.

+### Step 5.
 Run the App

     flutter run